The silent Doctor Strange 2 cameo, explained

 Who is that silent hero in Doctor Strange 2?

-Okay, so you've seen the movie and have seen Inhumans star Anson Mount reprising his role as Black Bolt, a superhero whose voice is so destructive that he chooses not to speak and cause harm to all those around him.
+Okay, so you've seen Doctor Strange 2, which means you've seen Inhumans star Anson Mount reprising his role as Black Bolt, a superhero whose voice is so destructive that he chooses not to speak and cause harm to all those around him.

 In both the comics and the ABC TV show, which aired for one season in 2017, Black Bolt is an Inhuman – think mutants, but instead of being born with powers, they have to go through something known as the Terrigen Mist to gain their powers.
 There was an Inhumans TV show, featuring Black Bolt as a key character, though the reviews were not great and the series – which was originally envisioned as a movie – was not renewed.
 The Inhumans also appeared in the series Agents of Shield, but no one's sure if Agents of Shield is canon.